Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 ---

+## AI Attribution

+This case study was developed with the assistance of advanced AI tools, including GitHub Copilot and large language models, to enhance data validation, trend analysis, and narrative clarity.
+AI was used to:
+- Cross-check and summarize election data from official sources and CSV datasets
+- Suggest improvements to formatting, accessibility, and document structure
+- Generate and refine narrative sections, analytical notes, and key takeaways for each district
+- Expand the glossary and provide technical explanations for non-expert readers

+Approximately 85–90% of the research, analysis, data interpretation, and writing is original work by the project author.
+AI-generated or AI-assisted content—including drafting, formatting suggestions, technical summaries, glossary expansion, and some narrative phrasing—accounts for about 10–15% of the final document.

+All AI-generated content was carefully reviewed, fact-checked, and edited by the project author to ensure accuracy, context, and editorial integrity.
+Final decisions regarding data interpretation, narrative framing, and presentation were made by the author.
+The use of AI was intended to support, not replace, human expertise and judgment throughout the research and writing process.

+---

 ## Methodology
 - Each dataset contains district-level Democratic, Republican, and Other vote shares for a given election year, plus a "Statewide" row for context.